shadw77/Photography-Shop/README.md

 # Photography-Shop
 Assumptions about “Photography Shop” project:
 - Customers can buy products from the sellers .
-Also he can require a photoshoot from the photograoher.
+Also they can require a photoshoot from the photographer.
 - The supplier is the middleman between the seller and the company.
-Which means that he gets the products form the company and sell it to the seller then seller will sell it to customer.
+Which means that he gets the products form the company and sells it to the seller then seller will sell it to customer.
 - This project can be used at a Studio (offline usage) or as a tool that connects freelancer photographers with clients (online usage).
 - GUI will be user-friendly as much as possible.
-- A seller can manage Social media to promote for products.
+- A seller can manage social media to promote for products.
 - The program will be secured to ensure the privacy of our clients.
 - A client can preview a photo before being purchased but if he used it, he will be fined and restricted from buying photos again.
 - There are different prices for each photo.
 (4K is the most expensive ones)